discordjs/guide/guide/additional-info/collections.md

 collection.last();
 collection.last(2);

-// Removes from the collection anything that meets a criterion.
+// Removes anything that meets the condition from the collection.
 // Sort of like `filter`, but in-place. collection.sweep(user => user.username === 'Bob');
 ```